chaelim/BrokenGuardPage/Readme.md

 Broken Stack Guard Page
 ================================
-These demo programs show how thread stack expansion works in Windows and how it's surprisingly fragile so that an application can even break other program's stack guard page that can cause clueless crash sometime later.
+4 demo programs show how to break thread stack expansion in Windows.
+Stack area auto expansion is surprisingly fragile so that an application can even break other program's stack guard page that can cause clueless crash sometime later.

 ## Note ##
 * How to compile and Run demo program